Find out what's really holding your website back. Get your audit here.

 • Avoid conveying meaning through colour alone — use icons or labels alongside

-• Use semantic HTML elements (headings, lists, buttons) — not just styled divs
+• Use semantic HTML elements (headings, lists, buttons) — not just styled divs.
+The WCAG 2.1 guidelines are the authoritative reference

 The Figma accessibility annotation kit and WebAIM Contrast Checker are two tools to add to your workflow immediately.